QuarkNet-HEP/upmu/README.md

 # Upward Muon Search Experiment

-These programs were developed during the QuarkNet Summer Research Internship and contain many visuals regarding cosmic muon data.
+These programs were developed during the QuarkNet Summer Research Internship.
+They contain visual plots and calculations regarding cosmic ray muon data.

 You can  install Anaconda to run Jupyter locally on your computer.